 Average is average for a reason.

-If you want to build your , build your business, or build your life, one of the first things to do is consider zigging while everyone zags.
+If you want to build , build your business, or build your life, one of the first things to do is consider zigging while everyone zags.
 Whether you follow Roberto Peck’s The Road Less Traveled or Robert Frost’s The Road Not Taken, seldom lies at the end of the obvious path.

 Two roads diverged in a yellow wood,